 Syllabus: Development of students' awareness of self and society through engaging with text and lived experiences; students' practice of critical and engaged citizenry; induction of students into specific communicative practices that characterise higher education.
+Examination: Examined within the institution.

 English for the Arts (Faculty General Education Module)